IBM/eventing-openliberty-blockchain/README.md

 A buyer may be interested in purchasing a used car and will query all cars on the blockchain.

-1. Navigate to the buyer's [Java microservice on port 9081](http://localhost:9081/openapi/ui/)
+1. Navigate to the buyer's Java microservice on port 9081: http://localhost:9081/openapi/ui/

 1. Navigate to **GET /System/Resources/Cars Returns all cars > Try it out > Execute.**